- Do I need to call for my parent tour and child visit?

-- How can I relay special circumstances or additional information to my tuition assistance application?
+- How can I relay special circumstances or additional information to my financial aid application?

 - How can I get additional TADS support?

-- How can I reapply to Calhoun if I am denied admission to 2nd through 11th grade?
+- How can I reapply to Calhoun if I am denied admission?

 - How can we see Calhoun before applying?

 - Does Calhoun require standardized testing?